rohitdwivedula/ZKP-Voting-System/README.md

 # To Do

-0. Database and generation of RSA Public and Private Keys
-1. User Authentication (RSA)
+0. Encrypt the voters before storing on blockchain
-2. Create web app
+1. Create web app
-3. Integrate web app with backend APIs
+2. Integrate web app with backend APIs